madees/dbaudio-DS100-Chataigne-Module/README.md

 ## Principle of use

-You may use Module Commands to change DS100 parameters, and Module Values to retrieve its parameters.
+You should use Module Commands to change DS100, DS100M or DS110 parameters, and Module Values to retrieve its parameters.
-Values are read only.
+Most of the values are read only to avoid feedback loops.

 Sound Object is abbreviated to "SO".